Sanchita0812/captcha-solver-002/README.md

-# Captcha Solver
+# SVG Captcha Solver

+A simple captcha solver using SVG.

 ## Summary

-A simple captcha solver web application generated with HTML, CSS, and JavaScript.
+This web application generates a captcha using SVG and allows users to input the captcha text.
+It then validates the input against the generated captcha.

 ## Setup

-1. Create three files: `index.html`, `main.js`, and `style.css`.
+1. Create an `index.html` file.
+2. Create a `style.css` file.
+3. Create a `main.js` file.
-2. Copy the contents of the corresponding files into the created files.
+4. Copy the code from the provided files into their respective files.
-3. Open `index.html` in your browser.

 ## Usage

-1. The application will display a captcha image.
+1. Open `index.html` in a web browser.
-2. Enter the captcha text into the input field.
+2. Enter the captcha text displayed in the SVG.
-3. Click the "Verify" button.
+3. Click the "Submit" button to validate the captcha.
-4. The application will display whether the captcha was matched or not.
+4. Click the "Refresh Captcha" button to generate a new captcha.

 ## License